-If you are applying for this course for September 2020, click apply now.
+If you are applying for this course from outside the UK, click apply now

 BA (Hons) Primary Education with QTS is a challenging degree which will develop your knowledge and skills in the broad range of curriculum studies qualifying you to teach at primary level.
 Placements in schools are an essential part of the course, accounting for a total of 70 credits.
 When you graduate you will be a fully qualified Primary School Teacher.